travis-ci/docs-travis-ci-com/user/build-matrix.md

 ### Explicitly included jobs inherit the first value in the array

-The jobs which are explicitly included inherit the first value of the expansion keys defined.
+The jobs that are explicitly included inherit the first value of the expansion keys defined.

 In this example with a 3-job Python build matrix, each job in `jobs.include`